 Jane Hirshfield was born in New York City on February 24, 1953.
 A poet, translator, essayist, and editor, she received her BA from Princeton University in its first graduating class to include women, and went on to study at the San Francisco Zen Center.

-Her books of poetry include The Beauty: Poems (Alfred A. Knopf, 2015), which was longlisted for the National Book Award, and Given Sugar, Given Salt (HarperCollins, 2001), which was a finalist for the National Book Critics Circle Award.
-Her ninth collection, Ledger, is forthcoming from Knopf in March 2020.
+Her books of poetry include Ledger (Alfred A. Knopf, 2020); The Beauty: Poems (Alfred A. Knopf, 2015), which was longlisted for the National Book Award, and Given Sugar, Given Salt (HarperCollins, 2001), which was a finalist for the National Book Critics Circle Award.

 Hirshfield is also the author of Ten Windows: How Great Poems Transform the World (Alfred A. Knopf, 2015), Nine Gates: Entering the Mind of Poetry (HarperCollins, 1997), and an an ebook on Basho, The Heart of Haiku (2011).
 She has also edited and cotranslated books with Mariko Aratani and Robert Bly.

 About her work, the poet Rosanna Warren has said: